Last Updated on: 1st October 2023, 08:25 am

-If a parrot lays a clutch of eggs and they don’t hatch, the birds likely didn’t breed, so the eggs are unfertilized.
+If a parrot lays a clutch of eggs that don’t hatch, the birds likely didn’t breed.
+The eggs are unfertilized.
 Lone female parrots in captivity sometimes lay unfertile eggs due to hormonal triggers.

 If you actively sought to breed two parrots and the eggs haven’t hatched, shine a small flashlight on an egg or use an egg candler.
 This will reveal if an embryo is growing inside the egg.

 Some parrots’ eggs don’t hatch due to embryo mortality, which happens when the chick dies before it can grow strong enough to hatch.
-This is often caused by an inappropriate or unsanitary nesting environment, physical damage to the egg, or abandonment by the maternal parrot.
+Embryo mortality can be due to an inappropriate or unsanitary nesting environment, damage to the egg, or parental abandonment.

-Laying eggs takes a significant physical toll on a female parrot (the hen), so ensure she has a balanced and nutritious diet, with a particular focus on calcium.
+Laying eggs takes a toll on a female parrot (the hen), so ensure she’s fed a balanced and nutritious diet, with a particular focus on calcium.

-If you’re not actively breeding male and female parrots, deter the laying of unfertilized eggs.
+If you’re not actively breeding male and female parrots, do your best to deter egg-laying.

 Why Do Parrots Eggs Fail to Hatch?

-Some parrots’ eggs were never meant to hatch as they were never fertilized.
+Some parrots’ eggs were never intended to hatch because they weren’t fertilized.

-As a result, there was never an embryo within the egg.
-If you bred a male and female, and this was the result, one of both birds may be infertile.
+Consequently, there was never an embryo within the egg.
+If you bred a male and female, and this was the result, one of both parrots may be infertile.

 Mating doesn’t always result in healthy chicks.
-Embryo mortality (the death of a bird within an egg before it hatches) can arise, especially when the eggs aren’t appropriately cared for.
+Embryo mortality (the bird’s death within the egg before it hatches) can arise.
+This is most common when the eggs aren’t cared for appropriately.

 Lack of Fertilization